Are Paris Tourist Cards Worth It?

 What’s included in the tour

-• Panoramic tour of the main monuments of Paris.
+• Panoramic tour of Paris’s main monuments.

 • Expert guides who share interesting facts, history, and art.